 Did you know that South Tyrol is also the northernmost wine region of Italy?
 The province might be one of the smallest wine districts in southern Europe, but 1 in 12 award-winning Italian wines are actually from South Tyrol.
 This is why the landscape is not just characterised by mountain ranges and apple orchards, but also vineyards.
 The Italian northern climate and altitude of South Tyrol supply the wines with an eccentric aroma, which explains their popularity.

 4. Hear 3 Different Local Languages in One Province

 If you spend at least one day in one of South Tyrol’s cosey cities, like Bolzano or Bressanone, I can guarantee that you will hear both some German and Italian.
 If you also manage to visit the the Dolomite valleys of Val Gardena or Alta Badia, you’ll be able to add another language to the trilingual list: Ladin.
 In terms of the amount of speakers, German is the most-spoken language with a majority of 70% of the population.
 Italian is spoken by about 25% of the locals, while Ladin is only spoken by about 5%.
 I don’t think I’ve ever heard of another place with such concentrated linguistic diversity!

 5. Eat the Best Knödels Ever

 Granted, you might find some pretty good knödels in Austria and Germany.
 But will they be as amazingly delicious and colourful as the ones in South Tyrol?
 Probably not!
 Just look at these beetroot knödels I ate in the Eisacktal (Valle Isarco).
-I had them for lunch when I was walking the Chestnut Trail and they were the best knödels I ever tasted.
-Then again, I’m generally inclined to like any type of pink food.
+I had them for lunch when I was walking the Chestnut Trail.
+And I’m not going to lie to you: they were the best knödels I ever tasted.
+Then again, I’m generally inclined to like any type of pink food, so I might be biased.
 The colour actually reminded me of this smoothie I had in Indonesia.